jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

 - when there is no data being broad cast: voltage between high-ground and low-ground are ~2.5V
 - CAN low : green 2.5V - 1.5V
 - CAN high : yellow 2.5 - 3.5V
+- shield J1939-11 cable has non-insulated drain wire connected to battery ground
+    - drain wire prevent internal signals from radiating out and,
+    - block outside electromagnetic inference from corrupting the signal

 ### troubleshooting CAN bus system